muritane/executability-filter/README.md

 Scaling presupposes existence.

----

 Position Within Analysis

 The filter occupies the first stage of evaluation.

 A useful sequence is:

-«Exist → Persist → Compose → Scale»
+Exist → Persist → Compose → Scale

 Where: